Why should you keep an eye on WEC Energy Group Inc. (WEC)?

 Sponsored

-The stock witnessed a 10.68% loss in the last 1 month and extending the period to 3 months gives it a 3.78%, and is 3.76% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.99% over the week and 2.35% over the month.
+The stock witnessed a 2.27% loss in the last 1 month and extending the period to 3 months gives it a -0.02%, and is -1.82% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.52% over the week and 1.93% over the month.

 WEC Energy Group Inc. (WEC) Analyst Forecasts